MDFEM: Multivariate decomposition finite element method for elliptic PDEs with uniform random diffusion coefficients using higher-order QMC and FEM: Problem setting

-In~\cite{Bac17I, Gan18} it is shown that the locality of the system $\{\phi_j\}_{j\geq 1}$ plays an important role in the representation of the diffusion coefficient.
-Firstly,~\cite{Bac17I} shows that it leads to improve the convergence rate of best $n$-term approximation in the sense that, with the same decay of $\|\phi_j\|_{L_{\infty}(D)}$ as $j\to \infty$, representing the diffusion coefficient using a locally supported system $\{\phi_j\}_{j\geq 1}$ gives a convergence rate of one half order higher than when using a globally supported system.
-Secondly, in~\cite{Gan18} the locality of the system $\{\phi_j\}_{j\geq 1}$ leads to product weights in the analysis of the cubature rules, which in turn enables to reduce the computational cost of constructing good QMC cubature rules.
-Particularly, it was shown that if $\{b_j\}_{j\geq 1}$ is $\ell^{p^*}$ summable for some $p^* \in (0,2]$ using randomly shifted lattice rules or interlaced polynomial lattice rules combined with the FEM will guarantee a cubature error of order $N^{-1/p^*}$ with $N$ the number of cubature nodes.
-In contrast, the weights used to construct good QMC rules in, e.g., \cite{Kuo12,Dic14}, are product and order dependent weights (POD) and incur a higher construction cost.
+In~\cite{BCM2017,GHS2018} it is shown that the locality of the system $\{\phi_j\}_{j\ge 1}$ plays an important role in the representation of the diffusion coefficient.
+Firstly,~\cite{BCM2017} shows that it leads to improve the convergence rate of best $n$-term approximation in the sense that, with the same decay of $\|\phi_j\|_{L_{\infty}(D)}$ as $j\to \infty$, representing the diffusion coefficient using a locally supported system $\{\phi_j\}_{j\ge 1}$ gives a convergence rate of one half order higher than when using a globally supported system.
+Secondly, in~\cite{GHS2018} the locality of the system $\{\phi_j\}_{j\ge 1}$ leads to product weights in the analysis of the cubature rules, which in turn enables to reduce the computational cost of constructing good QMC cubature rules.
+In contrast, the weights used to construct good QMC rules in, e.g., \cite{KSS2012,DKLNS2014}, are ``product and order dependent'' (POD) weights and incur a higher construction cost.
+Note however, that we assume the construction of the cubature methods to be an a priori cost since our finite-variate function spaces are unweighted.